adeeweller/adeeweller.github.io/_pages/about.md

 - Deep learning techniques (computer vision and natural language processing)
 - Design-based causal inference
 - Archival analysis and qualitative process tracing
 <br />

 Some other current projects include:

-- An analysis of why the British state collaborated with Loyalist militias during the Troubles in Northern Ireland, using declassified conversations among top officials.
+- Why the British state collaborated with Loyalist militias during the Troubles in Northern Ireland, using declassified conversations among top officials.
-- A study of how mayoral reelection in Mexico affects criminal infiltration into elections.
+- How mayoral reelection in Mexico affects criminal infiltration into elections.
-- Research on how natural resource shocks in Mozambique shape infrastructure investment and illicit economies.
+- How natural resource shocks in Mozambique shape infrastructure investment and illicit economies.
 <br />

 As a co-founder of Women in Political Science at Emory (WiPS-E), I am committed to building and empowering a diverse and inclusive research community that reaches across both academic and policy networks.